Dubai’s reputation as a centre of commerce was well established by the late 19th century with its souks attracting traders from all around the world.

 The Old Souk/Textile Souk lies over the Creek in Bur Dubai.
 The bazaar consists of a long line of restored sand-coloured stone buildings, covered by a wooden roof in one area, and topped with attractive wind towers.
 The multitude of small shops here offer a massive range of fabrics (cashmere, silk, cotton, wool etc.) plus garments, slippers, souvenirs, and other goods.

 The Textile Souk can be reached from Deira (Gold Souk, Spice Souk, Perfume Souk) by crossing the water on an abra or water taxi.
 Alternatively travel by Metro on the Green Line and alight at Al Ghubaiba Metro Station or Al Fahidi Metro Station.
-The Bastakia Quarter and Dubai Museum are nearby and well worth a visit while in the area.
+The Dubai Museum is nearby and well worth a visit while in the area.

 In addition to the historic souks noted above, Dubai also boasts modern recreations aimed at tourists.